jdwilkin4/github-crash-course-notes/src/content/docs/resources/glossary.md

 ---

+## GitHub

+This is a platform used to create and manage your repositories.
+There are millions of users and repositories on GitHub.

+Open source projects will have GitHub repositories as well as solo developers and private companies.

+GitHub utilizes Git and has many features like bug tracking, project boards, and more.

+---

 ## `git checkout` Command

 This can be used to switch to a branch or restore files.
 To create and checkout a new branch all at once, you can use the `git checkout -b <new-branch-name>` command.